Answers to questions that others have found useful

 When completing the form, it is important to include as much information and supporting evidence as possible.
 This may include copies of prescriptions of any medicines you require or a supporting letter from a health care professional who helps you.
 You could also include a care diary, which is a written record of all the help and assistance you need carrying out everyday tasks throughout a whole day.
 More information on what sort of information to include in a care diary can be found in our factsheet.

-When you claim PIP, it is almost certain that the DWP will ask you to attend a face-to-face consultation which will consider your individual circumstances across twelve activities.
+When you claim PIP, it's almost certain that the DWP will ask you to attend a face-to-face consultation which will consider your individual circumstances across twelve activities.

 For each activity, there are different descriptors which describe a person's ability to do something.
 Each of these descriptors has a score associated with it and you will score points based on the descriptors that apply to you.